ilias000/CPP_Unit_Testing/README.md

 | make test     | runs all the unit test                                                 |
 | make clean    | removes all the executables and object files                           |

-Last but not least I have create a pipeline on github that runs on every push and pull request.
+Last but not least I have created a pipeline on GitHub that runs on every push and pull request.
 The pipeline does the following jobs :

 | Jobs          |                             |